Ski Canada - BC

 Revelstoke Mountain Resort snow report:

-The Revelstoke Mountain Resort snow report is: 5 out of 5 Lifts open.
+The Revelstoke Mountain Resort snow report is: 4 out of 5 Lifts open.
 Revelstoke Mountain Resort is open.
-4 inches (10 cm) past 7 days.
-Our model predicted that 4cm (1.6 inches) of snow fell over 24 hours between Thursday 23 of March at 8PM and Friday 24 of March at 8PM PDT at the mid mountain level.
-Compacted depth will be less.
+28 inches (71 cm) past 7 days.
 Revelstoke Mountain Resort Piste State: Machine Groomed.

 Fresh snow depth: